Prerequisites for project planning#

 • The planned value is the sum of the planned values of all directly subordinate items.

-If you are working with baseline plans or plan specifications, the following additional rules apply recursively:
+If you work with baselines or plan targets, the following additional rules apply recursively:

-• The desired start for each directly subordinate position must be on or after the desired start of the parent item.
+• The target start for each directly subordinate item must be on or after the target start of the parent item.

-• The desired end for all directly subordinate items must be before the desired end of the parent item.
+• The target end for all directly subordinate items must be before the target end of the parent item.

-The system alerts you to conflicts between the baseline plan values and the plan values, but they are not prevented.
-Only if you have permissions to read both the baseline plan and the plan values, you receive information about such conflicts.
+The system alerts you to conflicts between the baseline values and the plan values, but they are not prevented.
+Only if you have permissions to read both the baseline and the plan values do you receive information about such conflicts.

 Date values without time#

-You can configure date values to appear on the input masks with or without time specifications (see:ref:fieldTypes).
-If you display the date values without a time specification, the start of work time of the responsible person is assumed for the start of work of an item and for the end the end of work time of the responsible person, e.g. from 8 a.m. to 5 p.m. for an employee with an eight-hour work day with a one-hour break and a start of work at 8 a.m.
+You can configure date values so that they appear on the input forms with or without time information (see Item attribute types).
+If you have displayed the date values without time information, the start of working time of an item is assumed to be the start of working time of the responsible, and the end is the end of working time of the responsible, for example from 8:00 a.m. to 5:00 p.m. for an employee with an eight-hour working day with a one-hour break and a start of working time of 8:00 a.m.

-You can configure item types so that their items can be explicitly fixed in terms of time.
-For this, you need to place the item attribute FixedDate for fixing the date values of the plan and for the date values of the baseline plan the item attribute FixedTDDate on the input mask and activate the corresponding check boxes.
+You can configure item types so that the dates of their items can be explicitly fixed.
+To do this, for fixing the date values of the plan you must place the item attribute FixedDate, and for the date values of the baseline the item attribute FixedTDDate, on the input form and activate the corresponding check boxes.

 You can fix items based on a filter.
-To do this, create a public filter with the corresponding conditions (e.g. (Start more than X days 0 OR Status is Done)), save it e.g. under the name GanttFixFilter and enter the name of the filter in the property `` gantt.fixFilter=GanttFixFilter `` in the extended configuration file GeneralSettings.properties (see Configuration Files).
-This example would fix all items in terms of time that are already completed or whose start is in the past.
+To do so, create a public filter with the corresponding conditions (e.g. (Start more than X days ago 0 OR State is Done)), save it, for example, under the name GanttFixFilter, and specify the name of the filter in the property gantt.fixFilter=GanttFixFilter in the advanced configuration file GeneralSettings.properties (see Configuration files).
+This example would fix in time all items that are already completed or whose start lies in the past.

-You can temporarily lift the fixation of individual dates via the context menu in the Gantt chart so that they can be moved.
+You can temporarily release the fixing of individual dates via the context menu in the Gantt chart, so that they can be moved.